Medical Biller Salary

-Survey results imply that Medical Billers deploy a deep pool of skills on the job.
+Medical Billers report using a deep pool of skills on the job.
 Most notably, skills in bill collections, Accounts Receivable, Medicare, and Medical Coding are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Microsoft Office, Medical Records, and Data Entry.
 Those proficient in Billing are, more often than not, also skilled in Accounts Receivable and Medicaid & Medicare Billing.
-The majority of those who know Insurance also know Medicaid & Medicare Billing and Accounts Receivable.
+Those familiar with Insurance tend to be well versed in Accounts Receivable and Medicaid & Medicare Billing.

 Pay by Experience Level for Medical Biller